thomaspuppe/a11y-dashboard-connector/README.md

 ## Make this usable for others

-- The list of urls should come from a config file
+- The list of urls should come from a config file!
+  - how to abstract the site-type (hp, centerpage, article) away??
 - Command Line Interface (params: which sites, graphite url)